 Amanda grew up in Northern New England, where she had the unique opportunity to attend a one room schoolhouse for first through third grade.
 She graduated high school a year early and moved to Colorado at Seventeen to attend college.
 There she met her husband and started a family.
 In 2009 she moved that family to Indiana, where they now reside on a 100 acre 1930’s farmstead.

 Homesteading has given her a wealth of DIY experience and many things to write about.
 Besides the common farm animals, (goats, chickens, geese, ducks, rabbits, horses and donkeys), she raised alpacas for 8 years.
-For a time, she had 3 milk cows and learned how to hand milk them and make butter the old fashioned way.
-Being an animal lover, she has at one time or another, had cats, dogs, birds, fish, hermit crabs, iguanas, ferrets, guinea pigs, turtles, jerbils, mice, hamsters, potbelly pigs and a chinchilla.
+For a time, she had 3 milk cows.
+She learned how to hand milk and make butter the old fashioned way.
+Being an animal lover, she has at one time or another, had cats, dogs, birds, fish, hermit crabs, iguanas, ferrets, guinea pigs, turtles, gerbils, mice, hamsters, potbelly pigs and a chinchilla.

 She finds joy in collecting the cards from the trail cameras on her property to see what the wild animals have been up to.
 Bobcats, coyotes, deer, turkeys, foxes, groundhogs, raccoons, skunks, oppossums, rabbits, squirrels, chipmunks, birds and mice have all appeared on camera.
 She is quite fond of the pair of barn owls that have taken up residence in one of the old barns as well.
 From time to time she finds herself caring for some poor injured or orphaned creature and delights in it’s recovery and release.